How to Sell a House on Cribbed

 Inspection

-After going under contract, buyers typically schedule a home inspection.
-Cribbed guides you AND the buyers as to the purpose and scope of the process to stay aligned and on the same page.
-Upon conclusion of the inspection the buyer and seller agree to the resolutions, if any, and move on toward reaching a successful closing!
+Buyers typically schedule a home inspection.
+Upon completion the buyer and seller agree to any resolutions, and move on toward reaching a successful closing!

 09